allanreges/hostfully/README.md

 **Jest**: Was used to cover tests for storage, helpers and rendering components

-**Jest**: Was used to run a test suit that covers all the 3 possible operations ( create, edit, delete) and also check for booking overlap validation.
+**Cypress**: Was used to run a test suit that covers all the 3 possible operations ( create, edit, delete) and also check for booking overlap validation.

 ## Run Locally